rspeer/solvertools/README.md

 Prerequisites
 =============
 You need Python 3.3+, Make, and GNU tools such as 'grep' and 'sort'.

-In a Python 3.3+ environment, run:
+You also either need NumPy or the tools necessary to build it.

+On Ubuntu, I prepare to build NumPy using:

+    sudo apt-get install build-essential python3-dev gfortran

+To install the code, run:

-    python setup.py develop
+    python3 setup.py develop

-To set up the wordlists, run:
+Then, to set up the wordlists, run:

     make

-...and wait for maybe half an hour.
+...and wait for maybe an hour.
+(Getting a USB drive of the built data from someone is also an option.)

+One person (Paul) has possibly made this work on Windows, but you need a terminal that supports UTF-8, because I'm not going to hunt down all the things that can go wrong without it.
+Paul recommends msys2.

 Quick start